 Under the artistic direction of Hunter, festivals were founded by Harold Holt in Bath, Hong Kong, Malvern, Windsor, Brighton and the City of London.
 Artists such as Stern, Haitink, Barenboim, Perlman and Piatigorsky joined the management, and less obvious connections were formed with Paul Robeson, Tom Lehrer and Gerard Hoffnung.

 Lies Askonas and Sir Ian Hunter were lifelong friends and colleagues.
 Askonas Holt’s first Joint Chief Executives both learnt their trades at these two great companies: Robert Rattray with Lies Askonas from 1977, and Martin Campbell-White at Harold Holt from 1972.
 Together they took the business forward, adding an ever greater range of world-class talent to the roster and encouraging significant growth in the area of Tours & Projects.
-Both men continue to play important roles as consultants to the company.
+Martin continues to play an important role as consultant to the company, and in August 2014 Robert took up a position at The Metropolitan Opera in New York.
 In June 2014, Martin Campbell-White and Robert Rattray were both awarded MBEs in the Queen’s Birthday honours list, for their services to the music industry (click here for the full story).
 The honours followed a matter of weeks after Martin was made an Honorary Member of the Royal Philharmonic Society, the first artist manager to receive this accolade.